wutianyuan1/ChemLecs/README.md

 # Chemistry Lectures & Notes
-This repo contains lectures and notes for high-school chemistry.`:w
+This repo contains lectures and notes for high-school chemistry.